manolaz/amoca-medical-data/README.md

 - **Access Control**: Fine-grained control over who can access specific medical data is essential
 - **Auditability**: All access and sharing events must be transparent and verifiable

-## The Solution: Arcium's MPC Network
+## The Solution: AMOCA Telemedicine on Arcium MPC

-This example demonstrates how Arcium's Multi-Party Computation (MPC) solution enables decentralized, trust-minimized confidential computing on Solana.
+AMOCA Telemedicine leverages Arcium's Multi-Party Computation (MPC) to enable decentralized, trust-minimized confidential computing on Solana.
 The system allows medical records to be shared while keeping the data encrypted and ensuring no single party has access to the complete information.

 ### Key Features